When demolishing or tearing out rooms before renovating, you will generate a significant amount of debris.

 - Yard Sizing: Containers are rented in standard cubic yard sizes.
 Instead of saying "cubic yards," though, you can also say "yard" or "yarder."
 For example, if you were renting a 40 cubic yard container, you would say that you want to rent a "forty yarder."

-In large metropolitan areas, a 20 yd container would be $300 for the rental which includes drop off, pick up, and a 5 day rental.
+In large metropolitan areas, a 20-yard container would be $300 for the rental which includes drop off, pick up, and a 5-day rental.
 Any additional days would be $15 a day.
-In addition is cost of $130 per ton.
+In addition is a cost of $130 per ton.

 You May Need a Permit If It Goes on the Street

-If you have room to place it on your own property, do this: you will have no worries about tickets, fines, or permits.
+If you have room to place it on your own property, do this so you will have no worries about tickets, fines, or permits.

 If you live on a street with a neighborhood association, it is almost certain that the provisions of the homeowner's association contract do not allow for a rolloff without permission.
 Exemptions may be available by appearing before the association's board.

 Keep the Space in Front of the Container Clear